ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: codeblock}

-The following response shows that access control mode is `security_group`, which is the default value.
+The following example shows the successful API response.

 ```json
 {